 - Payback period: shows how long it takes for a business to recover an investment.
 The number of years needed for the cumulative cash flow to match all cash costs expended prior to the start-up date.

 - Product duration: this is the life of the product in the marketplace expressed in years.
-How long the cycle in which the product goes from introduction to withdrawal or eventual dismissal.
+How long is the cycle in which the product goes from introduction to withdrawal or eventual dismissal.

 - Market opportunity: the probability for the company to satisfy a market need by creating a specific product or service that customers want.

 - Level of competition: how strong or intense the competition is.
-How many competitors are in the market and which products and services they are offering.
+How many competitors are in the market, and which products and services they are offering.

 - Level of expertise: the presence of skills within the company to execute the project to create a specific product.
 Each project requires different types of skills and knowledge.

 - Probability of success: the probability of technical and commercial success.
 Technical success means reaching the goals of a project.
 While commercial success means achieving a profitable market.

 Executives score each factor on a scale of 1-10 per project.
 Then, these factors are used to create a project attractiveness score.
 This score is used to make Go/Kill decisions and is also used to rank the order of projects – from best to worst.

 It is useful to use visual charts to display the balance in new product project portfolios.
 These visual representations can include portfolio maps or bubble diagrams.

 The most popular bubble diagram is a variant of the risk-return chart: the risk-reward chart.